Lohrenzo/agentic_rag/README.md

 You: What is egusi soup made from?

-Assistant (from knowledge base): Egusi soup is made from ground melon seeds, leafy vegetables, and assorted meats or fish.
+Assistant: Egusi soup is made from ground melon seeds, leafy vegetables, and assorted meats or fish.
 It is a popular West African dish.

 You: What is the capital of France?